FCSC2023 - Follow the Rabbit

 |

-We change the listening port from 8082 to 8083, then rebuild the Docker container with docker-compose down && docker-compose build && docker-compose up
+We change the listening port from 8082 to 8083, then rebuild the Docker container with docker-compose down && docker-compose build && docker-compose up, connect to it with a shell docker exec -it public-follow-the-rabbit-1 sh and run netcat in listening mode.

 |